 Go into any M&S store to pick up your SPARKS card and register online.
 Select WWF as your chosen charity and every time you use your SPARKS card, M&S will donate one penny to WWF.

 What we're doing

-As part of the Seafood Charter, WWF is supporting M&S to implement a sustainable procurement policy, ensure all new seafood products come from sustainable sources, advocate for reform of government policy, and to ensure traceability for all seafood products.
+As part of the Seafood Charter, we are supporting M&S to implement a sustainable procurement policy, ensure all new seafood products come from sustainable sources, advocate for reform of government policy, and to ensure traceability for all seafood products.

 So far over 20,000 farmers have been certified as Better Cotton farmers, on average reducing water consumption by 16%, pesticide use by 18% and chemical fertiliser use by 22% when compared to conventional farmers.